-Yellow Scene Magazine distributes 70,000 magazines throughout Boulder County and the North Metro area, giving us a prominent media presence and making us one of the most accessible publications in the region.
-We offer a casual, creative enthusiastic work environment with high expectations, serious deadlines and opportunities to collaborate with a hard-working team of editors, designers, account representatives and one bad ass publisher.
-At Yellow Scene we seek to find unique individuals that feel right at home in our eclectic, hectic, and creative environment.
-YS provides a great environment for the creatives, the individual, we often lovingly refer to ourselves as a group of scrappy, rag tag beatniks!
-YS is a place to grow but expect late night deadlines-we are a monthly magazine!
+Yellow Scene Magazine distributes 55,000 magazines (50,000 during the Pandemic) throughout Boulder County and the North Metro area, giving us a prominent media presence and making us one of the most accessible publications in the region.
+We offer a casual, creative enthusiastic work environment with high expectations, serious deadlines, and opportunities to collaborate with a hard-working team of editors, designers, account representatives, and one badass publisher.
+At Yellow Scene, we seek to find unique individuals that feel right at home in our eclectic, hectic, and creative environment.
+YS provides a great environment for the creatives, the individual, we often lovingly refer to ourselves as a group of scrappy, rag-tag beatniks!
+YS is a place to grow but expect late-night deadlines-we are a monthly magazine!
 (We provide ample time off in exchange for those late, late nights).

 Direct applications accepted by mailing to Job Applications.
 Please include all relevant material such as resume, cover letter, and work samples.
 Include the position in the subject line.